There are three forms of comparison:

 - superlative

 The simplest form of the adjective is its positive form.
 When two objects or persons are being compared, the comparative form of the adjective is used.
-When three or more things are being compared, we use the adjective’s superlative form.- comparative
+When three or more things are being compared, we use the adjective’s superlative form.

 A few adjectives, like good and bad form their comparatives with different words: